The world's top surfers will celebrate their sport's Olympic debut by competing on Japan's spectacular Pacific coastline.

 Searching for speed, power and flow

 In Olympic competition, the format will progress through initial and main rounds which eventually lead to gold medal and bronze medal matches.
-The initial rounds will have four and five-person heats, and the main rounds will have two-person heats where the winner advances to the next round and the loser is eliminated.
+The initial rounds will have four and five-person heats, and the main rounds will have two-person heats, where the winner advances to the next round and the loser is eliminated.

-The length of a heat is normally 30 minutes and is decided by the Technical Director depending on the conditions of the day.
-In this time, each athlete will be allowed to ride a maximum of 25 waves, and their two highest scoring waves will count towards their heat total which creates their heat result.
+The length of a heat is normally 30 minutes and is decided by the Technical Director, depending on the conditions of the day.
+In this time, each athlete will be allowed to ride a maximum of 25 waves, and their two highest scoring waves will count towards their heat total, which creates their heat result.

-The manoeuvre have no prescribed scores and accumulating points depends on the overall application of the criteria to each whole ride.
-The manoeuvre include aspects of power surfing reflected in variations of cutbacks, off the lips, and floaters and progressive surfing reflected in variations of aerials, slides, and reverses.
+The manoeuvres have no prescribed scores and accumulating points depends on the overall application of the criteria to each whole ride.
+The manoeuvres include aspects of power surfing reflected in variations of cutbacks, off the lips, and floaters and progressive surfing reflected in variations of aerials, slides, and reverses.
 Often the ultimate manoeuvre for surfers is the barrel where a surfer disappears and rides within the hollow part of the wave, but this is also scored according to several technical factors and based on quality.

 When each wave is about to break, a 'peak' will often form at the steepest part of the wave.
 Athletes will often position themselves at the peak for entry into their chosen wave.
 When more than one athlete wants the same wave, the 'right of way' for each wave is determined by the athlete who is closest to the 'peak' of the wave or the athlete with the highest priority.

 Ruling the waves at Tokyo 2020